opf/openproject/docs/development/running-tests/README.md

 **Key objectives and effects**

 1. **Vulnerability assessment**: Identify and prevent common security vulnerabilities in the application, such as SQL injection, CSRF, and XSS vulnerabilities.
 2. **Authentication and authorization tests**: Ensure that authentication mechanisms are robust and that only authorized users can access sensitive features.
-3. **Risk Mitigation**: Early identification of security vulnerabilities helps mitigate risks associated with data breaches and unauthorized access.
+3. **Risk mitigation**: Early identification of security vulnerabilities helps mitigate risks associated with data breaches and unauthorized access.
-4. **Audit and Compliance**: Ensure that the application complies with internal security guidelines, as well as any industry-specific security standards.
+4. **Audit and compliance**: Ensure that the application complies with internal security guidelines, as well as any industry-specific security standards.

 **Best practices**

 - Use statical and dynamical code analysis for automated vulnerability testing.
 OpenProject uses CodeQL and Brakeman as part of the CI pipeline to give early feedback to common vulnerabilities.
-- Follow our [secure coding guidelines](../concepts/secure-coding/) when proposing changes to the application, especially when modfiying or adding features to authentication, authorization, 2FA, or sensitive data operations.
+- Follow our [secure coding guidelines](../concepts/secure-coding/) when proposing changes to the application, especially when modifying or adding features to authentication, authorization, 2FA, or sensitive data operations.
 - If possible, automate security tests for common vulnerabilities for input in your development.
 - Train on recent vulnerabilities and checklists such as [OWASP Top Ten](https://owasp.org/www-project-top-ten/) or [OWASP cheat sheets](https://cheatsheetseries.owasp.org/index.html) to stay up-to-date on security testing and extend our security test suite with new information.